 The PDMC program consists of specialized U01 research projects.
 The multidisciplinary teams of these projects include researchers with expertise in sample procurement, patient-derived models, cancer biology, computational science and other disciplines.
 Additionally, the PDMC has a unique framework for sharing data and best practices to accelerate and standardize efforts related to the use of patient-derived models across the cancer research community.

 The PDMC was funded through PAR-16-344: Biological Comparisons in Patient-Derived Models of Cancer.
 Monthly steering committee meetings are co-chaired by Drs.
-Xiling Shen and Paul Robson.
+Rosalie Sears and Anita Hjelmeland.
 The program is comprised of the following U01 projects: